tarunb12/LLVM-Compiler/README.md

 By default, main will return the 32-bit integer 0, so the return type is optional.

+### Functions

-In general, methods will be structured as follows:
+In general, functions will be structured as follows:
 ```c
 type fname(arg1, arg2, ..., argn) {
    ...